-defined in Section 3, we defined two metrics to classify the metric types: 1) a receiver metric, and 2) a link metric (See.
-Table 3).
+We consequently extended the ARD packet format to transfer metrics from anycast receivers.
+The embedded information of metric includes metric type and metric value.
+The metric type is used to support multiple selection criteria for the anycast address.
+We defined two metrics to classify the metric types: 1) a receiver metric, and 2) a link metric.
 The ARD report message may have multiple sets of header fields and an extendable value field.
 If one anycast receiver has multiple anycast addresses, it should send multiple membership and metric information to the anycast router.
-To reduce the number of messages and improve efficiency, the anycast receiver can set multiple entries in the one ARD report message as described in Figure 15.
+To reduce the number of messages and improve efficiency, the anycast receiver can set multiple entries in the one ARD report message.